-14.4.3 Why is the video recorder notifying risky password after adding network camera?
+13.5.2 Why is the video recorder notifying risky password after a network camera is added?

 The camera password is too weak.

 Change the camera password.

 We highly recommend you create a strong password of your own choosing (Using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers, and special characters.) in order to increase the security of your product.
 And we recommend you reset your password regularly, especially in the high security system, resetting the password monthly or weekly can better protect your product.